How to Complete Texas Defensive Driving in 5 Steps

 • No contest

-You can decide to plead not guilty for any traffic offense and defend yourself at a trial where the ticket may or may not be dismissed.
+You can plead not guilty for any traffic offense and defend yourself at a trial where the ticket may or may not be dismissed.
 Be warned, though – choosing to fight a ticket in court can be costly and drawn-out.
-If you choose to plead guilty or no contest, you must pay the ticket on or before your court date, and you may be eligible to take a defensive driving course in order to dismiss the ticket and prevent points from being added to your license.
+If you plead guilty or no contest, you must pay the ticket on or before your court date, and you may be eligible to take a defensive driving course to dismiss the ticket and prevent points from being added to your license.

-Unfortunately, not everyone is eligible to dismiss their ticket with a standard defensive driving course.
-If you’re taking the course in order to dismiss a ticket, you need to meet the following requirements:
+Unfortunately, not everyone can dismiss their ticket with a standard defensive driving course.
+If you’re taking the course to dismiss a ticket, you need to meet the following requirements:

 • You have a valid license or permit.